sgmlguru/xproc-batch/README.md

 ## Requirements

 At the moment, you'll need one of the following:
-* A recent version of XML Calabash 1.x.x.
+* A recent version of [XML Calabash 1.x.x](https://xmlcalabash.com/).
 Morgana XProc 1.x won't work because the XProc scripts rely on Calabash extensions.
 I am going to address this at some point, probably when moving everything to XProc 3.0.
-* An eXist-DB XML database, version 5.2 or later.
+* An [eXist-DB XML database](http://exist-db.org/exist/apps/homepage/index.html), version 5.2 or later.

-## Running via XProc
+## Running Pipelines via XProc

 Normally, you'll want to run the XProc script `xproc/validate-convert.xpl`, or an XProc that calls it, using a shell script that sets up your conversion inputs and options.
 It's possible to run it from *oXygen*, too, of course.

 For example, let's assume that this repository lives at `/home/ari/Documents/repos/xproc-batch` and the repository with the XSLT manifest and stylesheets lives at `/home/ari/Documents/repos/xlsx2xml`.
-Furthermore, there is a project folder on the local PC containing the actual sources files to be converted at `/home/ari/Documents/projects/colleges/sources`.
+Furthermore, let's assume that there is a project folder on the local file system containing the actual sources files to be converted at `/home/ari/Documents/projects/colleges/sources`.

 Furthermore, we'll assume that XML Calabash is unpacked to `/home/ari/xmlcalabash-1.1.30-99/`.